Rangpur Riders: Season Seven (2019–20)

-Season seven (2019-20)

 During the player's direct signing period, a Conflict of Interests aroused between BCB and all other franchise.
 Subsequently, in September 2019, BCB made some changes in rules and regulations for this season and eliminating all franchises, BCB took over the charge of the current BPL and decided to run this current tournament by the board itself and named the tournament as Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
 Apparently the team was owned by BCB itself but later Incepta Pharmaceuticals became the team sponsor of Rangpur.
 They renamed it to ‘Rangpur Rangers’.